kenatiod/MUT/Understanding Machine Understanding.md

 ## Chapter D -- Knowledge vs. Understanding - A Crucial Distinction

+**"There is a great difference between knowing a thing and understanding it.
+You can know a lot and not really understand anything." - Charles Kettering**

 ### D.1 --  Defining knowledge as information retrieval and understanding as reasoning and insight

 At the heart of the quest to develop a robust test of machine understanding lies a fundamental distinction between two cognitive capacities - the ability to retrieve and recite information (knowledge) and the ability to grasp deeper meanings, make inferences, and apply insights flexibly (understanding).